 Hassan al-Banna

-Hassan al-Banna Hassan Ahmed Abdel Rahman Muhammed al-Banna (; 14 October 1906 – 12 February 1949), known as Hassan al-Banna (), was an Egyptian schoolteacher and imam, best known for founding the Muslim Brotherhood, one of the largest and most influential Islamic revivalist organizations.
+Hassan al-Banna Hassan Ahmed Abd al-Rahman Muhammed al-Banna (; 14 October 1906 – 12 February 1949), known as Hassan al-Banna (), was an Egyptian schoolteacher and Imam, best known for founding the Muslim Brotherhood.
+His Ikhwani movement is one of the largest and most influential of the global Islamic fundamentalist movements.

 Al-Banna was assassinated by the Egyptian secret police in 1949.
 His son-in-law Said Ramadan emerged as a major leader of the Muslim Brotherhood in the 1950s.
 Provided by Wikipedia